When someone is hurt at work, employers and workers alike feel the impact.

 Even if your company only has an injury every few years, if that worker is off work for a long period of time it could impact your premium and drive up your rate.
 This will ultimately increase the amount you pay in WCB premiums.

-The more companies in your industry that don't manage Return to Work properly (and as a result, have high time loss claims), the more likely it is that all of the companies in your industry could end up paying higher premiums.
+The more companies in your industry that don't manage injured workers returning to work properly (and as a result, have high time loss claims), the more likely it is that all of the companies in your industry could end up paying higher premiums.

 When an injury happens at your workplace, you should investigate the cause of the injury and take steps to prevent it from happening again.
 Industry-based safety programs and SAFE Work Manitoba have information and resources to help you prevent injuries.